 - More treatment information for salivary gland cancer

 Surgery for salivary gland cancer

 In most cases, the cancer and some or all of the surrounding salivary gland will be removed.
 Nearby areas of soft tissue may be removed as well.
-If the cancer is high grade (more likely to grow and spread quickly) or if it has already spread to lymph nodes, the surgeon will usually remove lymph nodes from the same side of the neck in an operation called a neck dissection.
+If the cancer is high grade (more likely to grow and spread quickly) or if it has already spread to lymph nodes, the surgeon will usually remove lymph nodes from the same side of the neck in an operation called a neck dissection (described below).